 That alone is worth it!
 But what does a buyer’s agent actually do?

-Help with the financing.
+Help with Financing.

 A buyer’s agent helps set up financing.
 Most first time buyers need to finance their home.
 A good buyer’s agent will have referrals and references for lenders but it’s up to the buyer who they choose.
 You can choose a bank, credit union, loan officer or mortgage broker (kind of one and the same).
 Shop around.
 And ask your buyer’s agent any questions you may have.
 Your agent will tell you about down payments, earnest money deposits and will put you touch with a great lender AND keep in close contact with that lender throughout the process so your agent knows where the deal is and keeps everyone in the loop.